 Most people have a download speed of 1 to 100 Mbps.
 In first-world countries, you can easily find faster Wi-Fi speeds.

-But you will seldom come across a Wi-Fi speed faster than 1 Gbps, which is the transfer speed for the standard Ethernet cable.
+But you will seldom come across a Wi-Fi speed faster than 1 Gbps, the transfer speed for the standard Ethernet cable.

 Like other technologies, Ethernet connectivity has made huge leaps in recent decades.

-We now have Ethernet cables capable of transferring up to 10 Gbps, which is more than you’ll likely ever need in a home or office environment.
+We now have Ethernet cables capable of transferring up to 10 Gbps, more than you’ll likely ever need in a home or office environment.

 Ethernet cables are sometimes combined to improve throughput, but something like that is usually only ever done in a server room.

-Your computer’s transfer speeds will likely never be bottlenecked by an Ethernet cable, so using two cables to connect to the same router won’t make a difference.
+An Ethernet cable will likely never bottleneck your computer’s transfer speeds, so using two cables to connect to the same router won’t make a difference.